-First, I will enhance the coordination of observational and modeling studies, for which vital data is expected to emerge in the next few years.
-My involvement with field campaigns such as Years of the Maritime Continent (YMC) and new satellite observations (Himawari-8/9, GCOM-C, EarthCARE) will allow me to implement effective and important coordination and communication between researchers in the region - using the AOGS as the key channel.
+First, I will enhance international scientific activities of atmospheric sciences.
+This includes the coordination of high-resolution modeling, observational and modeling studies, and operational and research activities.
+In addition to the high-resolution modeling activities (DYAMOND and HighResMIP) with those of the Europe and the United States, my involvement with field campaigns such as Years of the Maritime Continent (YMC) and new satellite observations (GPM, Himawari-8, GCOM-W/C, EarthCARE) will allow me to implement effective and important coordination and communication between researchers in the region - using the AOGS as the key channel.
 I will encourage the analysis of new observations and collaborations with numerical models and work to ensure all countries have access to and are involved with high-resolution numerical data and simulations.